 Contact our Philadelphia criminal defense lawyers for assistance if you face burglary charges.
 Our team can help you fight the charges and minimize the penalties.
 Call The Law Offices of Lloyd Long at (215) 302-0171 for a free case evaluation.

-Our Lawyers Have a History of Success
+Our Philadelphia Burglary Lawyers Have a History of Success

-We have successfully defended clients who were accused of breaking into a prominent Philadelphian’s home, and achieved a dismissal of all charges for the client by aggressive negotiation.
+We have successfully defended clients who were accused of breaking into a prominent Philadelphian’s home and achieved a dismissal of all charges for the client by aggressive negotiation.

 In addition, we have worked with those who had no prior criminal record but were accused of attempting to break into a home while the resident watched from the inside.

-Our Philadelphia theft crimes defense attorneys have achieved anARD disposition by persuading the DA that their case was weak.
-We have also significantly reduced sentences for clients facing many years in prison by negotiating favorably, fighting the admission of certain evidence which lead to better plea offers, and presenting a compelling mitigation argument at sentencing to the judge which included a long history of mental health difficulties and drug abuse.
+Our Bucks County criminal crimes defense attorneys have achieved an ARD disposition by persuading the DA that their case was weak.
+We have also significantly reduced sentences for clients facing many years in prison by fighting the admission of evidence, negotiating better plea offers, and presenting compelling mitigation arguments at sentencing.

 Fingerprint evidence is based on the idea that each individual person has a unique fingerprint that they share with no one else in the world.
 Therefore, fingerprint evidence can often be used with a reasonable degree of scientific certainty to prove that a particular individual touched a tested surface, so long as a print is left on the surface and the testing to done appropriately.
 However, there have been numerous instances of misuse of this scientific evidence, and it has also been used to exonerate individuals suspected of crimes.